Address

 Gamle Strynefjellsveg is something special.
 It’s probably Norway’s oldest tourist road, and links east and west in the most beautiful way possible!

-Its partly gravel, partly tarmac – but managable even if gravel is not your domain.
-The road took 10 years to complete and was finnshed in 1894 – more than 125 years ago.
+The road partly gravel, partly tarmac – but manageable even if gravel is not your domain.
+The road took 10 years to complete and was finished in 1894 – more than 125 years ago.
 It’s narrow with few meeting places – perfect for bikers!
 It goes between Grotli on the east side and continues to Videseter on the west side.
 The road is 27 km long and is a MUST if you go east/west or west/east along E15 anyways.
-Set aside enough time, as there are many places you will want to stop to admire the view.
+Set aside enough time, as there are many places you will to stop to admire the view.

-Also make sure to drop by Hjelle on the west side.
-On the dock is where to original road started and its a really cute little place that you will remember.
+Also make sure to stop at Hjelle on the far west side.
+On the dock is where the original road started and its a really cute little place that you will remember.

 Winter notice: The route is closed during the winter season.
 It is normally closed in October and reopens in June.